Meet Caper, the AI self-checkout shopping cart

 V1 of Caper’s cart lets people scan their items’ barcodes and pay on the cart with a credit card swipe or Apple/Android Pay tap and their receipt is emailed to them.
 But each time they scan, the cart is actually taking 120 photos and precisely weighing the items to train Caper’s machine vision algorithms in what Gao likens to how Tesla is inching towards self-driving.

 Soon, Caper wants to go entirely scanless, and sections of its two pilot stores already use the technology.
 The cameras on the cart employ image recognition matched with a weight sensor to identify what you toss in your cart.
-You shop just like normal but then just pay and leave with no line.
+You shop just like normal but then pay and leave with no line.
 Caper pulls in a store’s existing security feed to help detect shoplifting, which could be a bigger risk than with ceiling and shelf camera systems, but Gao says it hasn’t been a problem yet.
 He woudn’t reveal the price of the carts but said “they’re not that much more expensive than a standard shopping cart.
 To outfit a store it should be comparable to the price of implementing traditional self-checkout.”
 Shops buy the carts outright and pay a technology subscriptions but get free hardware upgrades.
+They’ll have to hope Caper stays alive.

 “Do you want guacamole with those chips?”

 Caper hopes to deliver three big benefits to merchants.
-First, they’ll be able to repurpose cashier labor to assist customers so they buy more and keep shelves stocked, though eventually this technology is likely to eliminate a lot of jobs.
+First, they’ll be able to repurpose cashier labor to assist customers so they buy more and to keep shelves stocked, though eventually this technology is likely to eliminate a lot of jobs.
 Second, the ease and affordable cost of transitioning means businesses will be able to recoup their investment and grow revenues as shoppers buy more.
-And third, Caper wants to share data its carts collect on routes through the store, shelves customers hover in front of, and more with its retail partners so they can optimize their layouts.
+And third, Caper wants to share data that its carts collect on routes through the store, shelves customers hover in front of, and more with its retail partners so they can optimize their layouts.

 One big advantage over its ceiling and shelf camera competitors is that Caper’s cart can promote deals on nearby or related items.
 In the future, it plans to add recommendations based on what’s on your cart to help you fill out recipes.
 ‘Threw some chips in the cart?
 Here’s where to find the guacamole that’s on sale.’
-A smaller hand-held smart basket could broaden Caper’s appeal beyond grocers amongst littler shops.
+A smaller hand-held smart basket could broaden Caper’s appeal beyond grocers amongst smaller shops, though making it light enough to carry will be a challenge.

 Gao says that with merchants already seeing sales growth from the carts, what keeps him up at night is handling Caper’s supply chain since the product requires a ton of different component manufacturers.
 The startup has to move fast if it wants to be what introduces Main Street to autonomous retail.
 But no matter what gadgets it builds in, Caper must keep sight of the real-world stress their tech will undergo.
 Gao concludes “We’re basically building a robot here.
 The carts need to be durable.
 They need to resist heat, vibration, rain, people slamming them around.
 We’re building our shopping cart like a tank.”